Kuwait–Pakistan relations

 Kuwait–Pakistan relations refer to bilateral relations between Kuwait and Pakistan.
 Pakistan has an embassy in Kuwait City and Kuwait has an embassy in Islamabad and a consulate in Karachi.
 Kuwait and Pakistan are members of OIC.

 Commercial, economic and cultural ties

 Pakistani forces took an active part in the liberation of Kuwait along with coalition forces in 1991, following the after the Iraqi invasion of Kuwait in August 1990.
 After the end of the first Gulf War in 1991 Pakistani army engineers were involved in mine-clearance operations in the country.
-The present level of Kuwaiti exports to Pakistan is $750 million.
+The present level of Kuwaiti exports to Pakistan is $750 million to $1.0 billion.
 Pakistani exports to Kuwait are $50 million.
-Kuwait and Pakistan have decided to expand their mutual trade to $1.0 billion annually in the next two to three years.

-COVID-19 pandemic

 During the COVID-19 pandemic, Pakistan sent hundreds of doctors, nurses and technicians to Kuwait.